 Understanding the relationship between risk and return and how it’s affected by time is probably one of the most important aspects of investing your super or pension.

-It plays a big role in how much super you’ll have when you retire or how much pension income you can draw.
-So, understanding how they work and your attitude to risk can help you make investment decisions that best meet your financial needs and goals.
+Risk and return plays a big role in how much super you’ll have when you retire or how much pension income you can draw.
+So, understanding how they work—and your attitude to risk—can help you make investment decisions that best meet your financial needs and goals.

 Investment risk and return